wk00100/JS-Unit-Testing-Practice/README.md

 # JS-Unit-Testing-Practice
-A simple practice to write unit testing in js - using Jest framwork
+A simple practice to write unit testing in js - using Jest framework